r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       Using a batch redirection caret (<nul) to 'escape' tokens.
-      'If you place a token at the caret the token is removed'.
+      'If you place a token at the caret the token is replaced by a empty string'.

 - String command to obfuscate<br />
 `cmd.exe /c powershell.exe -nop -wind hidden -Exec Bypass -noni -enc $shellcode`